ahmadmahmood-96/praidux-admin-dashboard/README.md

 ```

 For starting the frontend on local network, first add vite --host in the dev command in the package.json file and then execute `npm run dev` command

+Environment variables to be added:
+VITE_BACKEND_URL (where your backend is runing e.g. http://localhost:3001/)